damonmorgan/environment/README.md

 Damon Morgan Environment
 ========================

-Environment is a script to get Max OS X set up as a development machine with all my preferences.
+Environment is a script to get OSX/macOS set up as a development machine with all my preferences.

 Prerequisites
 -------------